kunstmusik/signals/doc/intro.md

 # Signals

-This is a library for working with time-varying signals.
+This is a library for working with time-varying signals/mutable data.
 It works to leverage Clojure's existing IRef and IDeref interfaces for both push and pull based signal dependent code blocks.

 ## Definitions